Incapamentum/incapamentum.github.io/content/reading_list.md

 - _Stone of Farewell_ by Tad Williams
 - _To Green Angel Tower_ by Tad Williams
 - _East of Eden_ by John Steinbeck
+- _The Night Ocean_ by Paul La Farge
+- _Alias Grace_ by Margaret Atwood

 ## Books I am Currently Reading